bablokb/cp-datalogger/docs/secrets.md

 ================

-The datalogger only connects to a WLAN to initially set the RTC or to send data using UDP.
+The datalogger only connects to a WLAN to initially set the RTC or to send data using UDP/TCP.
 The former needs the configuration `NET_UPDATE = True`.
-UDP data transfer is used when you add the task `send_udp` to the list of configured tasks.
+UDP/TCP data transfer is used when you add the tasks `send_udp` or `send_tcp` to the list of configured tasks.

 The configuration file must create a `Settings`-object with a set of defined attributes: